Thiago2VP/Thiago2VP/README.md

 - 👋 Hi, I’m @Thiago2VP
 - 👀 I’m interested in web applications in the moment
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React and Redux
-- 💞️ I’m looking to collaborate on web project using JavaScript
+- 💞️ I’m looking to collaborate on web project using NodeJS
 - 📫 How to reach, send email to thiagovasconcelosvp@protonmail.com

 <!---